British Rail Telecommunications: Early history

-In May 1837 William Fothergill Cooke (1806–1879) and Professor Charles Wheatstone (1802–1875) entered into a partnership, and on 10 June patented a five-needle telegraph for which five wires were necessary.
+In May 1837, William Fothergill Cooke (1806–1879) and Professor Charles Wheatstone (1802–1875) entered into a partnership, and on 10 June patented a five-needle telegraph for which five wires were necessary.
 The telegraph worked by deflecting any two of the needles at the same time to point to any one of 20 letters on the grid behind the needle.
 Sending and receiving messages was a slow process, as each word had to be spelt out.
 With only 20 letters on the grid, the spelling sometimes contained inaccuracies.
-On 25 July, Wheatstone's and Cooke's telegraph was demonstrated to the directors of the London and Birmingham Railway between Euston and Camden Town, a distance of just under a mile.
+On 4 July 1837, Wheatstone's and Cooke's telegraph was demonstrated to the directors of the London and Birmingham Railway between Euston and Camden Town, a distance of just under a mile; the company's engineer, Robert Stephenson, promptly approved of the provision of a permanent circuit at the railway’s expense - this was the first commercial electric telegraph line in the world.

-In 1839 the world's first commercial telegraph line using the Cooke and Wheatstone five-needle system was commissioned by the Great Western Railway and built between Paddington and West Drayton, a distance of 13 miles.
-It was working to Hanwell by 6 April and was completed to West Drayton on 9 April.
+Shortly thereafter, Stephenson introduced Cooke to Isambard Brunel, the chief engineer of the Great Western Railway.
+This led to the company adopting its first electric telegraph system, which ran between Paddington and West Drayton, a distance of 13 miles.
+It was working to Hanwell by 6 April 1839 and was completed to West Drayton on 9 April.
 The public could pay one shilling (5p) to view the telegraph and could send their own telegrams.
 The undertaking marked the first commercial use of electricity.
 The line was later extended to Slough, but when it was proposed to carry it to Bristol, the Directors of the railway company objected and the agreement with Cooke and Wheatstone was rejected.
 Eventually, it was agreed that Cooke was allowed to retain the wires in position on condition that he worked the system at his own expense and sent the railway signals free of charge.
+Throughout the 1840s, various other railway companies were quick to adopt Cooke & Wheatstone’s electric telegraph on this own lines, several of which also opted to carry commercial traffic as well as their own communications.